awsdocs/amazon-dynamodb-developer-guide/doc_source/getting-started-step-6-CLI.md

  aws dynamodb describe-table --table-name Music | grep IndexStatus
 ```

-This command returns the result shown below\.
+This command returns the following result\.
 The index is ready for use when the value of the `IndexStatus` field returned is set to `ACTIVE`\.

 ```
 "IndexStatus": "ACTIVE",
 ```